webSemantics - work, you're welcome to it

 - Educate and inform managers and programmers of the benefits that optimised accessible developments bring to organisations.

-This site is now in it's twelth year and it's second redevelopment, seven years ago, is getting long in the tooth, though note that it was responsive long before the term "Responsive" became a keyword.
-With the long overdue passing of IE 6, 7, 8 & 9.
-The new site if finally in beta.
-The current resources replaced with HTML5, ARIA, CSS3 versions plus a few new ones too.
+This site is now in it's thirteenth year and it's second redevelopment, eight years ago, is getting long in the tooth, though note that it was responsive long before the term "Responsive" became a buzzword.
+With the long overdue passing of IE 6, 7, 8 & 9, the new site is in beta.
+Relevant resources were updated utilising HTML5, ARIA, CSS3, and a fair few new ones added too.